High Weald

 • produce nutrient-dense food year after year.

-Regenerative agriculture helps farmers be less reliant on oil and chemicals such as pesticides and artificial fertilisers and it helps reduce production costs and is proven to be profitable.
+Regenerative agriculture helps farmers be less reliant on oil and chemicals such as pesticides and artificial fertilisers.
+It helps reduce production costs and is proven to be profitable.

 Regenerative agriculture is good for the planet, good for farmers and good for the rest of us.